MinaBasem/CNN-Tech-News-ETL-with-Sentiment-Analysis/README.md

     message = completions.choices[0].text
     return message
 ```
-Summaries are then ran through the function and stored into a list
+Summaries are then ran through the function and stored into a list.
 The model `text-davinci-003` was used for this purpose.
 Note: The API call limit is 3 requests per minute.